 To configure a SAML-based SSO domain in the LoadMaster, follow the steps below:

 1. In the main menu of the LoadMaster WUI, go to Virtual Services > Manage SSO.

 2. Enter a name for the SSO domain in the Add new Client Side Configuration text box and click Add.

 The Manual option enables you to manually input details into the IdP fields.

 The MetaData File option enables you to upload an IdP MetaData File.
 This simplifies the configuration of the IdP attributes, including the IdP Entity ID, IdP SSO URL and IdP Logoff URL.
 The metadata file can be downloaded from the IdP.
-For further information, refer to Section 3.4.
+For further information, refer to the Endpoint Settings section.
 To upload the file - click Browse, navigate to and select the relevant file and click Import IdP MetaData File.

 The certificate can be exported from the IdP and imported in the LoadMaster in the Certificates & Security section.